 2) CAT 2: Medium level heat wave in which areas have been subjected to temperatures and humidity sufficient to produce NWS heat advisories and warnings for at least three consecutive days.
 Temperatures may get close to record levels for a couple of days.

 Here is a heat dome that would be typical for a CAT2:

-A CAT3 or higher heatwave would be considered to be a major heatwave and would get a name.
+A CAT3 or higher heatwave would be considered to be a major heatwave and would get a fossil fuel corporation name.

-Indeed, a CAT 2 heat wave would grow into a CAT 3 system if we see a 500 millibar ridge enveloping much of the Plains like so:
+Indeed, a CAT 2 heat wave will grow into a CAT 3 system if we see a 500 millibar ridge enveloping much of the Plains or elsewhere like so:

 4) CAT 4: High level heat wave severe enough to produce over 500 deaths to susceptible people.
+This type of heatwave does not necessarily need to produce many all-time of monthly records.
+The longevity of a CAT4 heatwave would be enough to be a big killer.
 The city of Chicago had one of these back in 1995.
 Read about that here:

 Such a heatwave would require a stable ridge at 500 millibars, with heights more than likely greater than 594 decameters, that would last for days and not move much:

 5) CAT 5.
 Catastrophic heat wave.
-Many all-time temperature records would be shattered with thousands of deaths a possibility.
+Many all-time temperature records would be shattered with thousands of deaths reported.
 Remember the European heat wave of 2003 in which there were well in excess of 10,000 fatalities?
 This event would certainly fit my CAT 5 category.